tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

    - If aggregation is used, ensure that the `Response` for each distinct value is correctly associated with all records that contain that value to pass down a processing pipeline or to return in the final `Data Quality Report`.

 1. **Bind raw data to the Test API**
-   - Map the framework’s internal representation of data (rows, objects, RDF graphs, etc.) onto the specific `Information Element`(s) required by the Test.
+   - Map the framework’s internal representation of data (rows, objects, RDF graphs, etc.) onto the specific `Information Elements` required by the Test.
    - Ensure correct binding of `Acted Upon` values and `Consulted` values to the correct inputs of the `Implementation`.
-   - Provide values for `Parameter`(s), or omit them and rely on default behavior where supported.
+   - Provide values for `Parameters`, or omit them and rely on default behavior where supported.

 1. **Locate and invoke the correct Tests**
    - The `Policies` from the `Use Case` identify which Tests are required, but an execution framework must still determine how to locate the corresponding implementation for each Test.